 You might find it confusing with how Yodobashi is laid out – there’s a few buildings but the main two in Shinjuku are the one with seven floors of camera gear, and the other is a two-floor film building.
 The seven-floor primary building sells anything you can imagine, from the cheapest lens to the most expensive new medium format camera, and every accessory inbetween.
 Last time I was there I picked up a static-free brush to neutralise the static on my film scanner glass, which might give you an idea of the range Yodobashi offers.

 The film department is much smaller now than it was three-or-so years ago.
 They still have a fridge that runs for the length of the entire store – but this is now only half as full as it once was.
 Their range of film is still the best in Tokyo, but prices are beginning to rise (although still much cheaper than film in Australia) which is a sign of the tough times ahead of us film shooters.
 You can still pick up a range of great film types here for cheap, though.
 I tend to grab as much Ilford XP2 and Provia 400X film as my hands can carry.

 Again, Map Camera has two stores for some strange reason and they still haven’t arranged these in a way that makes more sense.
-The first store carries your regular digital camera gear, both used and new, and the second store carries the Leica and medium format gear (both used and new, again).
+The first store carries your regular digital camera gear like camera lenses and bodies, both used and new, and the second store carries the Leica and medium format gear (both used and new, again).

 The first store has a good range of Canon, Nikon and Pentax gear, with a smaller range of all other brands as well.
 There’s some great pricing on used gear, both lenses and bodies, and reasonable pricing on new gear.
 Prices here seem to still be much cheaper than Yodobashi.